dbazhenov/github-stat/README.md

 - MySQL.
 Percona Server for MySQL 8
 - PostgreSQL.
 Percona Distribution for PostgreSQL 16.2
 - MongoDB.
 Percona Server for MongoDB 7

+For Postgres and MySQL, data schemas will be created based on the data/init/* files

 3. (Optional) Connect to databases using GUI
 - MySQL Workbench for MySQL